 A lot of people didn’t do too well in that program, but the ones who were in the higher tier of members did.
 In short, it may or may not have been a pyramid scheme and as such was dissolved from what I remember.
 I was never on the Empower Network bandwagon but I kept my eyes open for duplicate programs after it which tried to mimic it’s set up.

 Now Legendary Marketer isn’t an MLM, as it is a 1 tier affiliate system, so that already makes it better than Empower Network, but the part about David, whose previous program I just explained to you being questionable in my opinion and now having to jump into another program made by him, makes me uncomfortable to do that.

-2) High ticket nonsense (paying big money for training other places offer for less).
+2) High ticket programs (paying big money for training that in my opinion other places offer for less).

 Once there was a big trend in the online world where high ticket MLM programs were a big thing, and among them, Empower Network was at the top.
 When it went down, so did many others because of the similar set up.

 But it is my opinion that many big players who once had successful MLM programs that were taken down, figured out that they could still bank if they made new programs that cost as much, but weren’t MLM programs, and so many of them created the high ticket systems we see today.

 In other words, it’s like a fad.
 Before it was expensive MLM programs, today it’s expensive high ticket systems.
 And I generally do not like either MLM programs, nor high ticket systems (and they are different in nature).